-When giving a thirty (30) day notice to vacate the resident has a right to request an move out inspection in order to determine which items may need attention or repair.
-A premove out inspection must be conducted no more than fourteen (14) days prior to the vacate date.
+A pre-move out inspection must be conducted no more than fourteen (14) days prior to the vacate date.
 This is to allow the resident the opportunity to complete these repairs and avoid charges against the family's security deposit.